patbeirne/tf/README.md

 x!ratio x/y!
 ```

 Similarly, the s patterns are wrapped in a triplet of delimiter characters, typcially / also.
-If the search pattern has `()` groups, the replace pattern can refer to them with ``\1 \2`,etc. This `sed()` assumed the `g` suffix, it replaces multiple occurrences on a line.
+If the search pattern has `()` groups, the replace pattern can refer to them with ``\1 \2`,etc. The /search/replace/ pattern may have a  `g` suffix, to replace replaces multiple occurrences on a line.
 Valid 's' commands are

 ```
 s/toronto/Toronto/
-s/thier/their/
+s/thier/their/g
 120-$s/while\s*(True|False)/while 1/
 s@ratio\s*=\s*num/denom@ratio = num/denom if denom else 0@
 ```